kaBeech/tensort/README.md

 out of a hat once, it might be random chance, but if you do it twice, it might just be magic!

-Here are the results of running Magicsort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time:
+Here are the results of running Magicsort 1000 times on random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time: